-In the beginning, the club started using Jack Ferguson's (W4HHH) repeater.
+EARS started using Jack Fergusons' (W4HHH) repeater.
 After Jack Ferguson became a "Silent Key".
 Joe Griffith's KC4ZGN bought the 2m/440 repeater from Jack's widow in the early-mid Nineties.
-Jack & Joe's repeater frequencies are Rx 146.985o & 442.700 Tx 146.385o & 447.700 PL tone 77Hz.
+Jack & Joe's repeater frequencies are Rx 146.9850 & 442.700 Tx 146.3850 & 447.700 PL tone 77Hz.
 The repeater was on Talona mountain in central Gilmer County up until the latter part of 2005.
 Then moved to the North West section of Gilmer County, on Double Knob Mountain.
-The 2m/440 has been moved to Tower Road just Northwest of Ellijay.
+The 2m/440 then was moved to Tower Road just Northwest of Ellijay.
 A year or so before the repeater was moved off Talona mountain the repeater became so noisy that it was unusable.
-Since the repeater had to move do to a land purchase we hope the repeater would do better at Double Knob Mtn but the problems followed, but Joe now knew it was not a local interference problem.
+Since the repeater had to move due to a land purchase, we hoped the repeater would do better at Double Knob Mtn but the problems followed.
+Joe now knew it was not a local interference problem.
 Since we did not know what was wrong or how long it would be to fix the KC4ZGN repeater we looked into getting a club repeater of our own.
-Joe discovered that the 440 worked fine by it's self and only the 2mtr was not as bad with the 440 turned off.
+Joe discovered that the 440 worked fine by itself and only the 2mtr was not as bad with the 440 turned off.
 The 440 was moved to Tower Road.
 Joe finally had a idea of what was wrong with the 2mtr and planned to move it to Tower Road when fixed.
-While Joe was fixing his 2mtr, the club had decided to get a repeater of it's own.
+While Joe was fixing his 2mtr the club had decided to get a repeater of it's own.

 D-Star capability came to Ellijay on October 29, 2010.
 The D-Star repeater is located at the same physical facility as the 2 meter W4HHH repeater.
 The frequency is 443.9875 MHz with a positive 5 MHz offset.
 The call sign of the D-Star repeater is W4HHH B.